 It wasn’t until he got to school that he remembered the boys were not gathered on their bikes where the rocky road meets The Cork Road.

 There was something different in the air.
 Everybody could feel it.
 Nobody knew what it was.
 When he got to his classroom, everyone was already sitting in their seats.
 He wondered what was going on.
 He knew he wasn’t late.
 When he walked in, the teacher looked at him and all the kids turned around in their seats and looked at him.

 He felt his face get red like when they picked on him and said mean things.
 All the old fear came rushing back.
 The hope he had, the good feeling that he had, disappeared as if it never was.

 They all looked at him and he looked down at his feet.
 The teacher cleared her throat.
 The Little Boy looked up and the teacher looked from him over to his left.
 Her whole head turned.
 So he turned his head too and he saw The Stranger leaning against the wall in the corner.

 He had on brown, cuffed slacks, very nice brown leather shoes, a belt, a blue shirt and a jacket.
-It looked just like The Little Boy’s raggedy jacket.
-It was tan corduroy but it wasn’t raggedy.
+It looked just like The Little Boy’s new jacket.
+It was tan corduroy.
 The man had a hat in his hands and he was leaning there with his feet crossed.

 When The Little Boy saw him, his face lit up!
 He was so happy to see him!
 The man looked at The Little Boy and his face lit up too!
 He was so happy to see The Little Boy!
 He said, “I’m so glad you’re here.
 No, you’re not late.
 Everyone here was early.
 I have a surprise for you.”

-The Little Boy’s heart started thumping a lot and he was so excited!
+The Little Boy’s heart started thumping a lot, he was so excited!
 Everyone in the school room was very quiet.
 All eyes were on him and The Stranger.
 Even the teacher wasn’t talking.